 Most of the used imported car owners across Pakistan already know about the puncture repair kit their cars usually come with.
 You don’t get the conventional spare tyre in the boot of the car anymore.
-You might remember when Honda Atlas launched the 2016 Honda HR-V, one thing they repeatedly talked about was the importance of a spare tyre.
+You might remember when Honda Atlas launched the Honda HRV, one thing they repeatedly talked about was the importance of a spare tyre.
 The HR-V comes with a spare tyre, unlike its Japanese cousin Honda Vezel.
 You get a big battery pack in Vezel in the space where you would usually find a spare tyre.
 Other than Vezel, you get the tyre repair kit in cars like Toyota Aqua, Toyota Prius, and Daihatsu Mira to name a few.

 The tyre repair kit in your imported car comes with a bottle of sealant to fix the puncture, and an air compressor to reinflate the punctured tyre after you have repaired it.
 It is fairly simple to fix the tyre puncture, and the fix gives you around 100 km to get to a proper tyre shop.